-John 10:10 'I am come that they might have life, and that they might have it to the full."
+John 10:10 'I am come that they might have life, and that they might have it more abundantly."

 This quote from John underpins the aims for our children - for them to live life to the full.

 The overarching aim for PSHE education is to provide pupils with: